 Other Conditions

-Certain mental health and neurodevelopmental conditions, such as autism, ADHD, depression, OCD, PTSD, and borderline personality disorder, are often associated with misophonia.
-Hearing-related conditions like tinnitus and hyperacusis may also contribute.
+In addition to mental health and neurodevelopmental disorders like autism, ADHD, depression, OCD, PTSD, and borderline personality disorder, hearing-related disorders such as tinnitus and hyperacusis may also contribute.

 Psychotherapy